dounai2333/CSNS-Chinese-Localization/README.md

 USE AT YOUR OWN RISK!

 ### Is this program will stop working after game updates?
-I'm not sure, I have do it as much as possible to compatible with game update (signature scan).
+I'm not sure, I have do it as much as possible to compatible with game update.

 But still, you can always download the source code, update the address and build for yourself!